Rhodes Air Base

 Rhodes Maritsa Airport (Αερολιμένας Ρόδου - Μαριτσών) (IATA: LGRD) is a military air base located on the island of Rhodes in Greece.
-The airport is located 14 km south west of the capital city of Rhodes, near the village of Maritsa, and 3 km south of the new Rhodes International Airport.
+The airport is located 14 km south west of the capital city of Rhodes, near the village of Maritsa, and 3 km south of the newer Rhodes International Airport.

 History

 The airport was built in 1938 during the Italian occupation of the Dodecanese as a base for the Regia Aeronautica and was called Aeroporto di Martisa "G.Pessi Parvis" and its Italian airport code was 801.
 It housed a squadron of Savoia-Marchetti SM.81 and a squadron of Fiat CR.32 biplane fighters.
 In 1940, during World War II, it was bombed by the British Royal Air Force but stayed under Italian control until the Dodecanese Campaign, when it fell under German control.

 In September 1942 it was a target, along with the Italian airfield at Kalathos, of Operation Anglo.
 This was a combined British and Greek Commando operation which successfully destroyed at least 20 Italian aircraft at Maritsa.

 After the war, it became the main airport for the island until 1977, when the new Rhodes International Airport was opened.